Pet Insurance in Korea: How It Works for Foreign Residents

 Key facts

-- →Most Korean vet clinics do not process pet insurance claims directly.
+- Most Korean vet clinics do not process pet insurance claims directly.
 Owners pay upfront and submit reimbursement claims to the insurer afterward.

-- →Meritz Fire and Marine Insurance has confirmed it extends pet insurance coverage to foreign residents holding an Alien Registration Card (ARC).
+- Meritz Fire and Marine Insurance has confirmed it extends pet insurance coverage to foreign residents holding an Alien Registration Card (ARC).
 Eligibility at Samsung, DB, Hyundai, and Carrot has not been confirmed from primary sources.

 How pet insurance works in Korea

-The most important thing to understand is that almost no Korean vet clinic processes pet insurance claims directly at the point of care.
+Almost no Korean vet clinic processes pet insurance claims directly at the point of care.
 You pay the full bill at the clinic.
 Then you submit a reimbursement claim to your insurer with the receipts.
 The insurer reviews the claim and pays back the covered portion, minus any deductible.

 Both of those structural problems are being addressed.
 More on that below.